I’m so pleased that the CAA is launching an investigation into the seat selection fee charges levied by airlines to allow families to sit together.

 I’m not sure what the legality is around airlines charging families to sit together.
 But I can certainly tell you it FEELS like we’re getting fleeced here.
 I can’t helping thinking this is just a sneaky way for airlines to bump up ticket revenue without increasing their headline prices.

 Is it just me?
-Or have you also been ripped off by airline select your seat options for families?
+Or have you also been ripped off by airline seat selection fees for families?